Antari-yan/Introduction-Container/README.md

 ### Kubernetes
 Kubernetes (k8s) is the de facto industry standard for orchestration.
   - Originated at Google as Borg, later open-sourced.
-  - Highly extensible and powerful, but more complex than Swarm.
+  - Highly extensible, modular and powerful, but more complex than Swarm.
   - [6 month livecycle](https://endoflife.date/kubernetes) for a kubernetes distribution
   - Supports:
     - Declarative YAML manifests